-In fall 2022, UVA Wise will begin offering another educational program to advance the health care workforce of Southwest Virginia.
-Public health in the region will take another step forward as UVA Wise hosts the University of Virginia’s Family Nurse Practitioner program, empowering nurses to earn a Master of Science in Nursing degree, at its Wise, Va., campus.
+Public health in the region takes another step forward as UVA Wise hosts the University of Virginia’s Family Nurse Practitioner program, empowering nurses to earn a Master of Science in Nursing degree, at its Wise, Va., campus.
 The accredited, academically robust program from UVA has already helped hundreds of healthcare practitioners positively impact the lives of patients while enhancing their individual career paths as well.

 Building on the theoretical knowledge and clinical experience of the BSN-prepared nurse, the FNP track prepares students to provide holistic care to patients, families and communities focusing health education and coordinating services.
 Skills include identification of acute illnesses; nursing and medical management of commonly encountered acute and chronic illnesses in collaboration and consultation with an interdisciplinary team; development of a knowledgebase of community needs and resources available for health promotion; health teaching, guidance, and counseling of clients and their families about illness and its prevention; and health promotion, maintenance, and management.